-Ashlee Simpson-Ross And Husband, Evan, Watch Diana Ross Perform Live
+Ashlee Simpson-Ross And Husband Evan Watch Diana Ross Perform Live

 Evan and Ashlee’s daughter, Jagger, has already developed her very own style when it comes to fashion.
 Ashlee said that she loves dressing her daughter and said that she’s saving a collection of “vintage Chanel dresses” for Jagger when she grows up.
 The 33-year-old singer said that if Jagger doesn’t like an outfit combo that she’s wearing, she will tell her.

-According to Ross, 9½-year-old Bronx Mowgli is getting his own sense of style and is very focused on dressing Jagger.
+According to Ross, 9-and-half-year-old Bronx Mowgli is getting his own sense of style and is very focused on dressing Jagger.

 The couple has unique ways of taking breaks from daily duties with Ross suggesting “Sky Zone” and Ashlee opting to catch up on some sleep with a nap.